Mayurji/MLWithPytorch/README.md

 📌 Day 13 - Adaboost Algorithm \
 📌 Day 14 - DBScan Clustering \
 📌 Day 15 - Multi-Class LDA \
-📌 Day 16 - Bayesian Regression (wait - Adding Comments)
+📌 Day 16 - Bayesian Regression

 ### Let me know if there is any correction.
 Feedback is welcomed.